 An institution receiving a recommendation of Accreditation with Stipulations, Accreditation with Major Stipulations or Accreditation with Probationary Stipulations that includes a stipulation that the institution close a credential program must:

-Take immediate steps to close the identified program at the end of the semester or quarter in which the COA decision occurs.
+Take immediate steps to close the identified program as soon as it is reasonably determined by the COA to do so with consideration of doing least harm to enrolled candidates .

 Announce that it has had its accreditation for the identified educator preparation program denied.
-All students enrolled in the program must be notified within 10 days of COA action that the COA has acted to require closure of the program and that the program will terminate at the end of the semester, quarter, or within 3 months of when the COA decision occurs, as determined by the COA.
+All students enrolled in the program must be notified within 10 days of COA action that the COA has acted to require closure of the program and and when that closure will take place , as determined by the COA.
 The Commission must receive a copy of this correspondence.

-File a plan of discontinuation of the identified program within 30 days of the COA's decision.
+File a plan of discontinuation of the identified program no later than 30 days of the COA's decision.
 The plan must give information and assurances regarding the institution's efforts to place currently enrolled students in other credential programs to provide adequate assistance to permit students to complete their particular credential program.

 Upon the effective date of the closure of the credential program, as determined by the COA, the institution will remove from all institutional materials and website any statements that indicate that the program is accredited by the Commission.